 6. Blockchain and NFTs in the Streaming Era for Ownership

-Other than that, Blockchain could enable fans to own a fraction of the rights to a song, which could potentially increase revenue for artists.
-Moreover, it eliminates the need for middlemen to make the music industry more transparent, resulting in increasing demand for Blockchain App development.
+Other than that, blockchain could enable fans to own a fraction of the rights to a song, which could potentially increase revenue for artists.
+Moreover, it eliminates the need for middlemen to make the music industry more transparent, resulting in increasing demand for blockchain apps.

 NFTs can also represent ownership with exclusive benefits like unreleased content or access to artist communities, similar to owning a physical record.
 This way, people can support their favorite artists by purchasing their NFT; this will make sure that maximum revenue goes to the artist.